Last reviewed 21 March 2025

 Official website: European Commission EES webpage

-Official communication resources: ‘Carrier information pack‘ (August 2024) – materials (posters/leaflets) to help inform travellers to be published at a later date once new target start date is announced.
+Official communication resources: ‘Carrier information pack‘ (August 2024) – materials (posters/leaflets) to help inform travellers expected to be published closer to start date.

 Introduction

-EES is an automated IT system for registering third country (non-EU/non-EFTA) nationals visiting the Schengen Area for short stay (max 90 in 180 days), both visa-exempt and visa-requiring.
+EES is an automated IT system to register third country (non-EU/non-EFTA) nationals visiting the Schengen Area for short stay (max 90 in 180 days), both visa-exempt and visa-requiring.

 Key Information